Mid-Canada Line: Deployment studies

 In December an effort started to try to understand what sort of problems would be encountered during construction.
 Several "trains" consisting of tractor-pulled sleighs set out cross-country.
-One, manned by the RCAF, set out eastward from Fort Nelson, BC in order to link up with a second moving west from Flin Flon, Manitoba, while a third crewed by the Army left Lake Nipigon near Thunder Bay, Ontario for Lansdown House about 200 km further north.
+One, manned by the RCAF, set out eastward from Fort Nelson, BC in order to link up with a second moving west from Flin Flon, Manitoba, while a third crewed by the Army left Lake Nipigon near Thunder Bay, Ontario for Lansdowne House about 200 km further north.
 The missions proved that it was possible to build the new line, but only during the winter when the muskeg was frozen solid.
 These missions also inspired the U.S. Army to invest in purpose-built overland trains which they experimented with in the 1960s but never put into production.

 While that was taking place, efforts were underway to start primary siting studies.
 It quickly became clear that the areas in question, at least in eastern Canada, were so remote that there was no really accurate topographical information.
 A huge effort to map the area in a 15-mile wide strip across the entire country was started by Transport Command almost immediately, and ended by the spring of 1954.
 With this information in hand a construction division was set up, the Systems Engineering Group (SEG), in February 1954, tasked with producing a final report on the system to be submitted on June 1.